- This post contains affiliate links. Read more here.

 - Hooks that prop the doors open if you want your cat to come and go as they please

-- The top opens up for easy access into the top level
+- The top opens up for easy access to the top level

-If you are looking for a temporary but spacious cage for a domestic cat, inexpensive, soft-sided playpens may be an option.
-Just make sure there is plenty of room for a small litter box, and for the cat to move about.
-This nylon EliteField playpen comes in several sizes (and colors) suitable for cats and has great reviews—at least from people whose cats are not “escape artists.”
+If you’re looking for a temporary but spacious cage for a domestic cat, inexpensive, soft-sided playpens may be an option.
+Just make sure there is plenty of room for a small litter box and for the cat to move about.
+This nylon EliteField playpen comes in several sizes (and colors) suitable for cats and has great reviews—though it’s probably not a good choice for anyone with a true escape artist.

 - Folds up for storage or travel